gefd/config-ini/README.md

 type=postgresql
 ```

-This will produce a Config instance with the following;
+When the second argument to IniLoader::Load is passed as `true`, this will produce a Config instance with the following;
 ```php
 /*
     [